 Diabetics: Eat a small piece of bread and fruit juice 60-90 minutes before taking the Rue and keep fruit juice handy.
 A 2007 study suggests that Syrian Rue acts like thiazolidinediones, however, harmine does not cause significant weight gain or hepatic lipid accumulation.
 Syrian Rue is used to treat diabetes.
 Type 2 diabetics might be able to achieve a reversal of their condition from the harmine in Syrian Rue.

 Pregnant Women: Syrian rue contains uterotonics.
 You should definitely not use LARGE AMOUNTS Syrian Rue in later stages of pregnancy as it may induce labor.
 Extremely large doses(50 to 150grams) will cause an abortion due to the release of prostaglandins.
 1.5 grams is enough to activate DMT and that amount is safe.
 I know a woman who used Ayahuasca many times during her pregnancy and she has a beautiful healthy baby girl.
 Rue only becomes dangerously to pregnancy in very high doses which are used to intentionally abort a fetus.

 Pharmaceutical irreversible MAOIs combined with certain other medicines is a certain recipe for hypertensive crisis and possible death.
 Although the dangers of a reversible MAOI like Syrian Rue are far less – they still exist.
 Do not combine with SSRI antidepressants and dramamine.
 Decongestants and antihistamines are untested by myself – both are generally not combined with an MAOI but i dont know if the conflict is only with irreversible MAOI’s.
 Dont mix them is the rule – any rule breakers out there let me know what happens.
-I sometimes carefully break rules to find more understanding, so I mixed a large dose of syrian Rue with 2 cups of coffee which most information sources say should not be mixed with Rue, the stimulating effect was multiplied.
+I sometimes carefully break rules to find more understanding, so I mixed a large dose of syrian Rue with 2 cups of coffee which most information sources say should not be mixed with Rue, the stimulating effect was seemingly increased.
 Next time 1 cup will be enough.
 2 cups was not dangerous.
 Mixing Pharmaceutical irreversible MAOIs is more dangerous than mixing Syrian Rue however an understanding of the metabolic similarities is helpful.